About - South African Landlords Association

-The BLA is a national landlord association for UK landlords.
-Benefits include landlord documents, Tenancy agreements, Template letters, Court forms, Inventory, Eviction notices, a Landlord Advice line, a Tradepoint discount card, a discounted EPC, Tenant Credit and referencing, mortgage and Insurance, and much more.
+The LASA is a national landlord association for South African landlords.
+Benefits include landlord documents, Tenancy agreements, Template letters, Court forms, Inventory, Eviction notices, a Landlord Advice line, Tenant Credit and referencing, mortgage and Insurance, and more.

 - Landlord – Agent Downloadable Documents